The APOGEE Northern and Southern Spectrographs

 An ‘uncorrected’ Schmidt camera, used in reverse, collimates the light of each of the fibers.
 The fiber tips are carefully positioned on a curved pseudo-slit.
 The pseudo-slit and spherical collimator have a common center of curvature near the system pupil which is also the approximate position of the spectrograph grating.
 The design is on-axis so the pseudo-slit is an obscuration in the collimated beam.
 Two-fold mirrors are used for efficient packaging of the optics train within the cryostat.

 While the nominal full-width half-maximum is approx. 2.3 pixels wide, the blue end of the spectrum is sampled with less than 2 pixels.
 To recover optimal sampling, the detector mount is translated (spectrally dithered) between sets of frames with a custom, precision single-axis actuator.
-For further details regarding the APOGEE spectrographs, users should consult the forthcoming publication from Wilson et al. (in prep.).
+For further details regarding the APOGEE spectrographs, users should consult Wilson et al. (2019).

 General Characteristics of the Northern and Southern Spectrographs